HackHobby-Lab/Button_Freak/README.md

 •	Controls: Multiple buttons for gameplay.

-•	Audio: Built-in buzzer for sound effects.
+•	Audio: Buzzer for sound effects.